 We are CurleyStreet Media, an independent film production house based in Bangalore, India founded by documentary film-maker Pavitra Chalam.
 We focus on making films on social issues and the power of the human spirit - stories about real people, real issues.
 We are a bunch of young passionate people who believe that film is a medium with the power to affect people deeply and spark change; that we can change the world one frame at a time.

 You can get to know more about us on our website: CurleyStreet Media

 Over the years, Pavitra and CurleyStreet have created films which raise awareness on issues ranging from drug addiction and rehabilitation, cancer, mental health, disability and special needs, women and children’s rights, to sports in India and the environment.

 Having cut and refined over 70 Corporate Films, 5 Documentaries, 3 Short Films and several event videos, the editing room is Jo's haven.
-Infamous for her incredible stamina while chopping and changing without a break for literally days on end, Jo's only condition is that there be rice on offer during any meal.
-Jo is also a trained classical singer/dancer.
+Jo is renowned for her incredible stamina while chopping and changing without a break for literally days on end.
+She is also a trained classical singer/dancer.
 As an artist and a musician, Jo brings deep sensitivity and style to the CurleyStreet table.

 With 3 Feature Films, 15 Documentaries, 18 Ad Films and more than 20 Corporate Films under his belt, Kiran brings a wealth of experience to every CurleyStreet production.
 Many have tried in vain to pose a problem to Kiran which doesn't elicit his legendary "I'll take care of it" assurance; and he does, every single time.
 His monk like calm, infectious laughter and unmatched discipline makes him "The Rock of CurleyStreet".